What do Expedia, Salesforce, and Stripe have in common?

 35% of today’s technology leaders generated more than a quarter of their organizations’ revenue as a direct result of APIs.

-What is an API and where’s the value?
+What is an API strategy and where’s the value?

 An API, or application programming interface, is a code-level interface that applications can use to connect with each other.